-I’ve been doing some blog posts on Rabbit with 1000 Repos on how older computers manage their memory, and with some of the research I’ve been doing into the NES and the Amiga, I’ve wanted to mess around with a fantasy console platform.
+I’ve been doing some blog posts on The Industrious Rabbit on how older computers manage their memory, and with some of the research I’ve been doing into the NES and the Amiga, I’ve wanted to mess around with a fantasy console platform.
 I decided to get into messing with TIC-80.
 I had wanted to experiment with PICO-8, but I also wanted Android export and wanted to support an open source project as well.

 I decided for my first project to try a few things:

 - Do a stupid text thing

 .gifonly.
 The colors in the image when you import them will match the built in game’s palette as best as possible.
 Which means that, if you have a 4 color GIF, color 0 in the GIF may not become color 0 in the imported sprite.